fatcatdog/SpringJpaVueJsTodoApp/README.md

-This is a "todo" or "task manager" CRUD app build with SpringBoot,SpringREST,Spring JPA, mySql, and VueJs.
-On my machine I have Java 8 and MySql 8 installed.
+This is a "todo" or "task manager" CRUD app.
+On my machine I have Docker(optional), Node.js, npm, Java 8, and MySql 8 installed.
+I was on a Mac when I built these apps so Windows commands likely are different.

-![Users can see all tasks](/images/pictureOfTodoApp.png)

-![Users can add a task](/images/submitNew.png)

-![Users can update or delete a task](/images/updateTask.png)

 This fullstack application contains the following:
 -Java 8, SpringBoot, JPA, MySql backend
 -VueJs frontend

 At the top of this read.me i provided instructions to run with Docker.
 Below the Docker instructions there are instructions to run these applications locally without Docker.

+![Users can see all tasks](/images/pictureOfTodoApp.png)

+![Users can add a task](/images/submitNew.png)

+![Users can update or delete a task](/images/updateTask.png)

 ------------------------------------------------------------
 To run with Docker